Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 **Then count to 10 in your heart.**

 ### ***A. Running Jobs in the Background `&`***
-Normally, when you run a command in the terminal, it blocks the terminal until the command completes (so you can do nothing til I finish my napping).
+Normally, when you run a command in the terminal, it blocks the terminal until the command completes (so you can do nothing until I finish my napping.).
 If you want to keep using the terminal while a process runs, you can run the command in the background by use the `&` symbol after the command:

 >before that, lets make the nap longer.
-Do you remeber how to use the text editer to change the content of a file?
+Do you remeber how to use the text editor to change the content of a file?
 > ```bash
 > nano nap.sh # then change the number from 10 to 100
 > ```